Key Takeaways

 Online brokers don't require you to have paper stock certificates.
 If you have paper certificates, you can deposit them with the online broker of your choice to convert them to electronic files with electronic record keeping, which will conveniently eliminate the need for you to hold paper certificates.

-If you need help with selling your shares without a certificate, you can post your legal need on UpCounsel's marketplace.
+If you need help with how to sell stock certificates without a broker, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.